bondy-io/bondy/doc/guides/configuration/load_regulation_and_rate_limiting.md

 Reading the status is a single atomics read behind a cached reference, so admission gates can consult it per request without a process hop or a lock.

+### The memory monitor: a binary high state

+Scheduling delay is not the only way a node fails under a burst.
+A burst of new sessions or token grants allocates heap for each one — session state, authentication context, the token's durable write — and a node that admits them all can be killed by the container runtime for exceeding its memory limit while its run queues still look healthy.
+That failure is worse than
+overload: an OOM kill takes every established session with it, and on a cluster whose nodes are all under the same burst the kills cascade.

+`bondy_regulator_memory` samples the node's memory use against its limit every `load_regulation.memory_monitor.sample_interval` (1s by default) and exposes a second binary status: **high** or **normal**.
+The limit comes from the first of these that applies:

+- `load_regulation.memory_monitor.limit`, when set; the use compared against it is the runtime's own total (`erlang:memory(total)`).
+- The cgroup the node runs in (cgroup v2 `memory.max`, or cgroup v1
+  `memory.limit_in_bytes`), which is what a container platform sets from the pod's memory limit; the use is the cgroup's anonymous memory — the part the kernel cannot reclaim and the OOM killer counts.
+- Otherwise there is no limit, the node says so once at boot, and it never reports high.

+The node becomes high when use reaches `load_regulation.memory_monitor.high_watermark` (85%) of the limit and returns to normal only when it falls to `load_regulation.memory_monitor.low_watermark` (75%), with the same three-sample dwell as the load monitor, for the same
+reason: a status that drives admission must not flap.
+Entering the high state raises the `bondy_memory_high` alarm with the use, limit and source in its details; returning to normal clears it.

 ### The anti-entropy signal: a smoothed ratio

 Anti-entropy asks a softer question — "is now a good moment for background